RobinChao/human_activity/README.md

 #### Prediction by Random Forest and Primary Component Analysis
 + Prediction of human activity was done using a [Random Forest Classifier](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) from scikit-learn.
-+ Prediction was also done using [Primary Component Analysis](http://scikit-learn.org/stable/modules/decomposition.html#pca) to reduce dimensionality before input to [Support Vector Machines](http://scikit-learn.org/stable/modules/svm.html#svm) and [Logistic Regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) Classifiers
++ Prediction was also done using [Primary Component Analysis](http://scikit-learn.org/stable/modules/decomposition.html#pca) to reduce dimensionality before input to [Support Vector Machines](http://scikit-learn.org/stable/modules/svm.html#svm) and [Logistic Regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) Classifiers from scikit-learn.

 #### Exploration: Random Forest
 Data exploration is given in __read_clean_data.py__.
 Multiple column labels seemed redundant, and were reduced to 478 columns.
 Classification parameters were explored using a grid search, giving 85% to 90% prediction accuracy on a validation set.
 Each parameter set was repeated several times, showing little variation between many of them, as shown in boxplots.
 The top ten important columns varied from one repetition to the next, with seven being consistently within them.
 A near optimum was estimated at {*n_estimators 100*, *max_features 'sqrt'*}, and 90% prediction accuracy was confirmed on test data.